Terms of Service

 • The family, caregiver or designated individual can pick up adaptive equipment from C.A.T.S.
 Adaptive equipment is defined as equipment that does not need fitting or customization.
 Examples include: bath chairs, wedges, activity chairs, medical umbrella strollers.

-• A child may receive up to 3 pieces of equipment through C.A.T.S. within a calendar year.
+• A child may receive up to 3 pieces of equipment through C.A.T.S. in a calendar year.

-• Requested equipment must serve a child’s immediate need.
+• Requested equipment must serve a child’s immediate needs.
 C.A.T.S. does not supply devices for future needs.

 • Equipment is provided from available inventory.
 C.A.T.S. does not maintain a “wish list” or “wait list” for equipment.

-All equipment donated by C.A.T.S. is for the purpose of serving an individual’s immediate assistive technology need.
-Ownership of the equipment transfers to the child and caregiver.
+• All equipment donated by C.A.T.S. is for the purpose of serving an individual’s immediate assistive technology need.
+Upon receipt, ownership of the equipment transfers to the child and caregiver.
 However, sale of donated equipment by the caregiver is prohibited by the terms and intent of this agreement.

 8. Communication Loan Library

-The Communication Loan Library provides augmentative communication and assistive technology devices to a child with disabilities on a 3 month loan.
-Only 1 device can be requested at a time.
+• The Communication Loan Library provides augmentative communication and assistive technology devices to a child with disabilities on a 3 month loan.
+Only one device can be requested at a time.
 There is no transfer of these items between locations.
 Devices in Roanoke inventory are only available in the greater Roanoke area.
 Devices in Hampton Roads inventory are only available in Hampton Roads.
-Devices in the Marion area of southwest Virginia are only available there.
+Devices in Richmond are only available in Richmond.
 At the end of the three months, the item must be returned.
 There will be no extensions or renewals of the loan period.